MayzaMendesRodrigues/responsive-cards/README.md

 - Effective use of media queries.

 ## Contributions
-Your contributions are very welcome!
-If you have ideas or suggestions to improve this login form, feel free to create a 'pull request' or open an 'issue' in the repository.
+Contributions to this project are welcome.
+If you have suggestions or improvements, please feel free to create a 'pull request' or open an 'issue' in the repository.

 ## License
 This project is licensed under the MIT License.
 This license allows the use, copying, modification, and distribution of the code, both for private and commercial projects, as long as the original copy and copyright are included.
 It is a popular choice for software projects due to its simplicity and flexibility.